|

 - ORABEL:

-English variant of Italian Orabella, meaning
+English name derived from Italian Orabella, meaning

 "golden beautiful."